-Michela Carattini is a screenwriter (and sometimes producer, director, casting director) based in Sydney, Australia.
+Michela Carattini is a filmmaker based in Sydney, Australia.

 A dual citizen of the United States and Australia, she graduated magna cum laude from Columbia University in New York with a Bachelor of Arts in Psychology (major) and Creative Writing (minor), and from the University of Sydney with a Master of Criminology (with distinction).

 A long-time performer of stage and screen, she believes in the power of story to influence thinking and change, and is driven to leave the world more compassionate and intelligent than she finds it.

 For the NSW Attorney General's Office, she wrote and directed the short documentary When Home is Where the Hurt is (2009), highlighting the diversity of domestic violence survivors in NSW, Australia, and the answer to the question “Why don't they just leave?”.
 After returning home from acting in a film in Milan, Italy and discovering she was pregnant with her second child, she wrote and produced the short romantic-comedy, Unspoiled by Feminism (2016), based on research she conducted on Eastern European dating services while living and working in Prague, Czech Republic in 2006.
 Although shot with no budget in only half a day, Unspoiled by Feminism went on to receive an impressive number of nominations and wins on the international festival circuit, including winning Best Film at No Small Stories Film Festival in Sydney, and Best Foreign Film and at Idyllwild International Festival in Los Angeles.
 With the wonderful Leanne Mangan, she co-wrote and co-produced the short cyber-harassment thriller Remote Access (2019).
 It world-premiered in New York City, where it won Best Film at the Girl Power Film & Media Summit, and continues an exciting festival run.